-A total of twenty (20) sweet potato vines collected from six states (Benue, Kogi, Nasarawa, Niger, Plateau and Abuja) in North Central Nigeria as shown in table 1 were used as plant materials (accessions).
-Six of the accessions (vines) were gotten from the National Root Crop Research Institute (NRCRI) Abuja while the rest were gotten directly from farmers.
+A total of twenty (20) sweet potato vines collected from six states (Benue, Kogi, Nasarawa, Niger, Plateau and Abuja) in North Central Nigeria as shown in Table 1 were used as plant materials (accessions).
+Six of the accessions (vines) were obtained from the National Root Crop Research Institute (NRCRI) Abuja while the rest were collected directly from farmers.